top of page

 are hurting too, and you need support.

-I want to reemphasize - there is no room for shame here.
-You may be feeling hurt by the
+I want to reemphasize - there is no room for shame here, and you are not alone.

 I also want you to know that the Church is here for you, whether or not you feel that support at your local parish level.
 From a parenting perspective, I have many resources for Catholic divorced parents, which you can find here.